Storing whisky correctly

 ⬆️ Always store upright!

-Unlike wine, whisky should always be stored upright .
-The reason is simple: the high alcohol content (usually 40-60% ABV) would damage the cork if the bottle were lying down.
+Unlike wine, whiskey should always be stored upright.
+The reason is simple: the high alcohol content (usually 40-60% Vol.) would attack the cork if the bottle were lying down.

 - Oxidation is accelerated

-Exception: Bottles with screw caps can theoretically also be stored lying down – but why take the risk?
-Standing upright is always the safest choice.
+Exception: Bottles with screw caps can theoretically also lie down – but why take the risk?
+Upright is always the safest choice.

-Practical tip: If you have a corked bottle that's been stored for a while, turn it over every few months.
+Practical tip: If you have a bottle with a cork that has been standing for a long time, turn it on its axis every few months.
 This keeps the cork supple without it being in constant contact with the alcohol.

-2. Light: The invisible enemy of your whisky
+2. Light: The Invisible Enemy of Your Whiskey

 🌞 Darkness is your friend

-Whisky is sensitive to light – especially UV radiation can negatively affect the aromas and make the whisky "tired".
-That's why many premium whiskies come in dark bottles or with UV protection.
+Whiskey is light-sensitive – especially UV radiation can negatively affect the aromas and make the whiskey "tired".
+That's why many premium whiskeys come in dark bottles or with UV protection.

 - ❌ On the windowsill